Select Your Tournament(s)

 Registration Fees

-Regular Fee: $225 USD per team (registration closes November 1st)
+Regular Fee: $225 USD per team (Registration closes February 19th)

 **Additional fees apply for PayPal/credit card payments.
 To avoid them, pay via Zelle to info@tkethics.org**